mk-fg/python-libraptorq/README.rst

 See `__main__.py
 <https://github.com/mk-fg/python-libraptorq/blob/master/libraptorq/__main__.py>`_
-file (cli script) for an extended example, and libRaptorQ_ docs for info on its API, which this module wraps around.
+file (cli script) for an extended example, and libRaptorQ_ docs for info on its C API, which this module wraps around.